FatimaBasheer/DocumentClassification-BBCnews/README.md

 # DocumentClassification-BBCnews
-NLP Assignment for document classification using different ML algorithms and Deep Learning
+An NLP project for document classification using different ML algorithms and Deep Learning

 doc_classification_ml.py is a jupyter notebook code, so please run them in blocks else the plots can overlap,I'll correct the overlap later.